sateeshampolu/currency-exchange-rates/README.md

 This api is to provide exchange rates against EUR for GBP, USD, HKD.
 It uses in memory mongo db and the values used are not real.
-The api has rest endpoints exposed as well as basic UI pages to view the exchange rates
+The api has rest endpoints exposed as well as basic UI pages to view the exchange rates The api uses spring internal caching to cache the previous exchange rates
 ### Local Running
 Needs java 8